 A majority of researchers have greatly emphasized the impact of the ed-tech revolution on students and educational institutions.
 Teachers, however, have remained largely at the periphery of decision making.
 A study was undertaken in Pakistan to understand the teachers’ opinions on computer-based vs. paper-based exams.
 The study revealed the following:

 Computer-based tests have various advantages over traditional examination methods.
 From conducting exams to delivering reports, computer-based exams have made the examination smoother.
-Other benefits of conducting CBT are as follows:
+CBTs offer multiple benefits to online learners, instructors and e-learning programs in terms of administering, grading and scaling-up process, which explains why it’s crucial in today’s times.
+Listed below are some benefits of computer testing:

 Unlike the traditional examination system, there is no need for students to commute to physical test centers when appearing for an online exam.
 CBT has enabled students to select an exam slot as per their convenience.
 Especially now, when social distancing and restricted traveling are globally accepted norms, conducting online exams from any corner of the world has given hope to universities.